UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 - 2 units in the same foreign language (2 units of American Sign Language may be used to satisfy this requirement.)

-Undergraduate admission forms may be completed online at https://secure.gacollege411.org/Applications/USG_Common_App_Short/introduction.asp?application_id=3404.
-Applicants may complete a paper application, which is found online at http://gsw.edu/Assets/Admissions/files/Application4.pdf.
-The paper application can be obtained by writing directly to the Office of Undergraduate Admission, Georgia Southwestern State University, 800 Georgia Southwestern State University Drive, Americus, Georgia 31709, or by emailing email@example.com.
+Undergraduate admission forms may be completed online at www.gsw.edu or requesting a paper application by writing directly to the Office of Admissions, Georgia Southwestern State University, 800 Georgia Southwestern State University Drive, Americus, Georgia 31709, or by e-mail firstname.lastname@example.org.

 Applications should be accompanied by a $25 application fee and submitted for consideration by the advertised deadline for each semester.
 A medical history and proof of required immunizations are mandatory for all students who enroll with the University.
 Health forms are mailed to accepted students along with housing information.